 No physical delivery of the Notes shall be made unless and until Definitive Notes (Wertpapiere) are printed.
 Definitive Notes may only be printed, in whole, but not in part, if the Principal Swiss Paying Agent determines, in its sole discretion, that the printing of the Definitive Notes (Wertpapiere) is necessary or useful.
 Should the Principal Swiss Paying Agent so determine, it shall provide for the printing of definitive Notes (Wertpapiere) without cost to the Holders.
-Upon delivery of the Definitive Notes (Wertpapiere), the Permanent Global Note will be cancelled and the definitive Notes (Wertpapiere) shall be delivered to the Holders against cancellation of the Notes in the Holders' securities accounts. ]
+Upon delivery of the Definitive Notes (Wertpapiere), the Permanent Global Note will be cancelled and the definitive Notes (Wertpapiere) shall be delivered to the Holders against cancellation of the Notes in the Holders' securities accounts.4]

-[Not Applicable]/[Unrestricted Global Note Certificate registered in the name of a nominee for a [common safekeeper/common depositary] for Euroclear and Clearstream, Luxembourg, [held under the New Safekeeping Structure (NSS)] and exchangeable for unrestricted Individual Note Certificates [on [ ] days' notice/at any time/in the limited circumstances described in Condition 1(1)(iii)]
+28. Registered Notes: [Not Applicable]/[Unrestricted Global Note - Certificate registered in the name of a nominee for a [common safekeeper/common depositary] for Euroclear and Clearstream, Luxembourg, [held under the New Safekeeping Structure (NSS)] and exchangeable for unrestricted Individual Note Certificates [on [] days' notice/at any time/in the limited circumstances described in Condition 1(l)(iii)] [and]

-[and]

-[Restricted Global Note Certificate registered in the name of a nominee for DTC and exchangeable for restricted Individual Note Certificates [on [ ] days' notice/at any time/in the limited circumstances described in Condition 1(1)(iii)]
+[Restricted Global Note Certificate registered in the name of a nominee for DTC and exchangeable for restricted Individual Note Certificates [on []] days' notice/at any time/in the limited circumstances described in Condition 1(1)(iii)]

-- [Applicable/Not Applicable] - 31.
-New Safekeeping Structure: [Applicable; but only as to Unrestricted Global Note Certificate] [Not Applicable]
+29. New Global Note: [Applicable/Not Applicable] 5 30.
+New Safekeeping Structure: [Applicable; but only as to Unrestricted Global Note Certificate] [Not Applicable] 6 31.
+Additional Financial Centre(s) or other special provisions relating to [Not Applicable/give details]